 - Continuously examines its share investments from ethical and environmental points of view.

-The following diagram shows, in blue, the Foundation’s actual trend of asset value from the formation in 1994 to 31 December 2019.
-The orange line represents a reference portfolio in which 40% is composed of bonds and 60% of shares, while the grey line shows the assets that are not permitted to be depleted.
+The following diagram shows, in blue, the Foundation’s actual trend of asset value from the formation in 1994 to 31 December 2022.
+The red line represents a reference portfolio in which 40% is composed of bonds and 60% of shares, while the green line shows the assets that are not permitted to be depleted.